ddean6232/myconciergeinbelize/README.md

 - Update contact form submission to use your backend API (currently uses simulated submission)
 - Customize colors, fonts, and content as needed

-## License

-© 2025 My Concierge in Belize.
-All Rights Reserved.